 Today we are happy to bring you the first article in a new series – Reader's Stories.
 We'll occasionally be publishing personal stories sent to us by readers or guest contributors who want to stay anonymous.
 If you've got a story you think will benefit our readers, please contact us here for additional details.

 If you are providing financial life support to an adult child, I have just one thing to say: You're not doing them any favors.

-My brother in law, “Danny”, has had a spotty work record for the 32 years I’ve been in the picture.
-After he was fired, the story was that the boss was some variation of ogre.
+My brother-in-law, “Danny”, has had a spotty work record for the 32 years I've been in the picture.
+After he was fired, the story was that the boss was some variation of an ogre.

 Then he was living in a spare bedroom in his Dad's home.
 Working occasionally but mainly smoking all day in his Dad's house, with his Dad's money.
 My husband said, “You're not doing him any favors.”